garrandall/popular-music-data/tracks/one-on-one-daryl-hall-john-oates.md

 There's nothing else
 One on one
 I wanna play that game tonight
-Ooooh-oh mmmmmmm
+Oh-oh mmm
 One on one
 I wanna play that game tonight
 (One on one)
-Ooooooh-oh
+Oh-oh
 One on one
 I wanna play that game tonight
 (One on one I wanna play that game tonight)
-Ooooooh-oh
+Oh-oh
 One on one I wanna play that game
 (One) on one (on one) on one, girl
-(On one) ooooooh, there's nothing else
+(On one) oh, there's nothing else
 (On one) but you and me (on one)
 I want no one else (on one)
 I don't want no one else (on one)